Asst. Camp Director

 The 2015-16 season saw the Spartans win the Sunshine State Conference tournament as they entered the tournament as the five seed.
 They defeated Barry, Nova Southeastern, and Florida Tech to claim the championship.
 UT also advanced to the NCAA South Regional Tournament as they upset the top-seed Union University in the opening round.

-Caitlyn Mitryk is in her eighth season as the top assistant coach with the women’s basketball program.
+Caitlyn Mitryk is in her tenth season as the top assistant coach with the women’s basketball program and was promoted to associate head coach prior to the 2019-20 season.
 The 2010 UT graduate, Mitryk was a two-year letterwinner with the Spartans after attending the University of South Florida for two seasons.

-In her current position, Mitryk has helped the Spartans to three NCAA tournament appearances, and a Sunshine State Conference tournament championship in 2016.
-For the past two seasons, the Spartans have ranked in the national top-10 in scoring defense.
+In her current position, Mitryk has helped the Spartans to four NCAA tournament appearances, and a Sunshine State Conference tournament championship in 2016.
+For the past two seasons, the Spartans have ranked in the national top-15 in scoring defense.
+In the 2019-20 season the Spartans had the third-highest field goal percentage in the nation shooting 49.9% from the field.
 UT won the national 3-point crown in 2017, also finishing fourth in the nation in field goal percentage.
 Overall, Spartan teams have finished in the top-10 in scoring defense five times during her tenure as an assistant coach.